Holy Wisdom Orthodox Mission

 In the Orthodox Church there are numerous customs and traditions that are important parts of our worship.
 Some of these customs are universal to the Church, others vary according cultural tradition, while some vary from parish to parish.
 The following information addresses questions most often asked by visitors, by those new to the faith, and even by those not so new.

-Welcome to Saint Andrew Orthodox Church in Delta, Colorado, and to our Missionary Outreach in Grand Junction, Colorado.
+Welcome to Holy Wisdom Orthodox Church in Grand Junction, Coloradoo.
 We hope you will stay and visit with us after the service so we can welcome you more personally.
 Because Orthodox Christianity is unfamiliar to many people, we have prepared this FAQ page to help you pray with us.

 The Orthodox Church is the undivided Church which has existed continuously since the Sunday of Pentecost in AD 33 when the Holy Spirit descended in the form of tongues of fire upon the Apostles gathered in Jerusalem.
 The Orthodox faith is the unchanged Christian faith which was taught by Jesus Christ, preached by the Apostles, and is maintained without alteration unto the end of the world.